 Personal expenses include items such as cell phone, cable/internet, laundry/dry cleaning, clothing, hair/grooming, and recreation.

 Health insurance is required for all students and offered as an option for those needing coverage.

-*Programs that require clinical rotations at sites outside of the Winston-Salem area may require additional funding for travel and/or lodging, up to an additional $3600 outside of typical transportation expenses for graduate students.
+*Programs that require clinical rotations at sites outside of the Winston-Salem area may require additional funding for travel and/or lodging, outside of typical transportation expenses for graduate students.

 |Living Expenses||PhD Program (12 months)||MS Program (12 Months)||MS Online (12 Months)|

 *1st year Full Time PhD and MS students have a laptop allowance of $1,222.

 Federal Loan Disbursement Dates (Refunds to students are direct-deposited within 14 days of disbursement date)